Jegankumard/openshift/Collaborating with Other Users.md

 To support collaboration with others on your projects, you need to grant other users access to them.
 Access permissions can be granted at varying levels depending on what the given user needs to be able to do in your project.

-In the > Steps that follow you will learn how other users can collaborate with you.
+In the Step that follow you will learn how other users can collaborate with you.
 The place to start is with creating another user named user1.

 Creating a new user at the command line
 > Step 1: Run the following command to create a new user with the username user1 and the password user1.